Sydney Cove (1796 ship): Legacy

-Today
+Wreck and remains

-The wreck was relocated in 1977, lying partly covered by sand in about three to six metres of water.
-Excavations have been made to recover artifacts and some timbers.
+The wreck was relocated in 1977, lying partly covered by sand in about 3-6 m of water.
+By 2016, excavations had been made to recover artefacts and some timbers.
 The Queen Victoria Museum & Art Gallery in Launceston has a display of items from the ship, including the world's oldest bottle of beer.

 The survivors' camp was excavated in 2002.
 In 2016, new Saccharomyces and Brettanomyces strains of yeast genetically similar to those used in Trappist Ale were isolated from one of the 26 beer bottles recovered from the wreck 20 years earlier.
 In August 2018 James Squire released a limited number of bottles of "Preservation Ale", made from this yeast.